Visit Andalucia Logo

 Procession of the Three Kings

-Until recently, Epiphany, the 6th January, was the big day for Spanish families when gifts were exchanged and families got together to eat.
-Nowadays, most families split the gift exchanging between the 25th December and the 6th January when the three Kings, Melchior from Persia, Gaspar (also called "Caspar" or "Jaspar") from India, and Balthazar from Arabia, arrived in Bethlehem carrying gifts of frankincense, myrrh and gold.
+Until recently, Epiphany, 6 January, was the big day for Spanish families when gifts were exchanged and families got together to eat.
+Nowadays, most families split the gift exchanging between 25 December and 6 January when the three Kings, Melchior from Persia, Gaspar (also called "Caspar" or "Jaspar") from India, and Balthazar from Arabia, arrived in Bethlehem carrying gifts of frankincense, myrrh and gold.

 Back home, the children are supposed to leave their shoes at the door to receive their gifts, presumably after the Kings have done their rounds with sweets.